- Learn about the purpose of the Roads and Streets Framework.

 The Roads and Streets Framework sets out:

-- The detailed description of the nine urban and three rural road and street typologies and expected levels of services.
+- The detailed description of the nine street typologies.

 The Transport Design Manual (TDM) has three sections that allow end user outcomes, engineering design and construction requirements to be clearly identified and designed.
 The manual has been created to be a cascaded principle based approach that ensures consistency from strategic planning through to detailed design and construction of the outcomes.